haariga/craft-mimi/README.md

 2. Then tell Composer to load the plugin:

-        composer require haariga/mimi
+        composer require haariga/craft-mimi

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Mimi.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for CraftMimi.

-## Mimi Overview
+## CraftMimi Overview

 -Insert text here-

-## Configuring Mimi
+## Configuring CraftMimi

 -Insert text here-

-## Using Mimi
+## Using CraftMimi

 -Insert text here-

-## Mimi Roadmap
+## CraftMimi Roadmap

 Some things to do, and ideas for potential features: